ntmbayfield/g88-lecture-docs/JavaScript/Scope/scope.md

 ---

-> Scope is what variables and functions are available for use on the current liine of execution.
+> Scope is what variables and functions are available for use on the current line of execution.

 ---